 Leading Manufacturers

 Invacare – Invacare is an industry leader in the $6-billion market for home medical products, manufacturing and distributing the world’s broadest product offering to approximately 15,000 independent, home medical equipment (HME) providers.
-Invacare reports results along three geographic segments (North America, Europe and Australasia) and groups its products into four distinct product categories (Standard, Rehab, Medical Supplies and Respiratory).
-See The Invacare Home Page.
+Invacare reports results along three geographic segments (North America, Europe, and Australasia) and groups its products into four distinct product categories (Standard, Rehab, Medical Supplies, and Respiratory).

 Permobil – One of the most respected names in power wheelchairs.
-Permobil chairs are light, strong and offer features that can be customized to an individual’s needs, like programmable electronics, a choice of operating systems (joystick, head control, sip-and-puff control, etc.), and a range of power options.
-See The Permobil USA Home Page
+Permobil chairs are light, and strong and offer features that can be customized to an individual’s needs, like programmable electronics, a choice of operating systems (joystick, head control, sip-and-puff control, etc.), and a range of power options.

-Pride Mobility Products Corp – Pride Mobility is an industry leader in the design, development and manufacture of mobility products—power chairs, scooters and lift chairs—is an enduring organization comprised of persons committed to the service of individuals with disabilities and mobility impairments.
-See The Pride Mobility Home Page
+Pride Mobility Products Corp – Pride Mobility is an industry leader in the design, development, and manufacture of mobility products—power chairs, scooters, and lift chairs—and is an enduring organization comprised of persons committed to the service of individuals with disabilities and mobility impairments.

 Electric Wheelchair Stores & Suppliers